uwi-info2180/info2180-sql/notes.md

 ## Cloud 9

 ### Start Apache
+To start/stop apache on cloud9 you can use the following commands:

 apachectl start
 apachectl stop

 ### Start MySQL
-mysql-ctl start
-mysql-ctl stop
-mysql-ctl cli
+To start/stop MySQL on cloud9 you can use the following commands: mysql-ctl start mysql-ctl stop

+To connect to the MySQL command line interface on Cloud9 use the following command: mysql-ctl cli

 ### Cloud 9 database info